raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---
 ![Photo of a micro SD card inside an SD card adapter](images/sd_card_adapter.png){: class="small-img"}

-The SD card comes in a large adapter, so remove it from the adapter and insert it into the SD port on the bottom of the Raspberry Pi - make sure you put it in the right way!
+The SD card comes in a large adapter, so remove it from the adapter and insert it into the SD port on the bottom of the Raspberry Pi - make sure you put it in the right way.

 ![Photo of a micro SD card inserted into a Raspberry Pi](images/sd_card_inserted.png)
 --- /task ---

 --- task ---
-Finally, connect the USB-C power cable into the Raspberry Pi and watch it boot up!
+Finally, connect the USB-C power cable into the Raspberry Pi and watch it boot up.
 ![Photo of the power cable inserted into a Raspberry Pi](images/power_cable_inserted.png)
 --- /task ---

-Congratulations, you have made an Astro Pi! 🚀
+Congratulations, you have made an Astro Pi 🚀
 Continue to the next stage to learn about the Operating System, the Kit OS.